troglobit/troglobit.github.io/_howtos/multicast-howto.markdown

 came upon us, gods were overthrown and PIM-SM was invented.

-The story continues but becomes a bit of a blur because so much happened in such a short timeframe.
+The story continues but becomes a bit of a blur because so much happened in such a short time frame.
 There are RFCs that tell the tale better, go read up on them.
 What eventually came out of it was this:

-IGMP v2 was an OK protocol, a client requested a group, 225.1.2.3, and it was ublocked by switches leading up to the Querier and multicast was received.
+IGMP v2 was an OK protocol, a client requested a group, 225.1.2.3, and it was unblocked by switches leading up to the Querier and multicast was received.

-PIM-SM was OK, many routers could agree on what groups each of them had, set up a distribution tree with magic disitribution point/routers, called rendez-vous points (RPs), for one or more, but not necessarily all multicast groups.
+PIM-SM was OK, many routers could agree on what groups each of them had, set up a distribution tree with magic distribution point/routers, called rendez-vous points (RPs), for one or more, but not necessarily all multicast groups.
 This could be tweaked by hand as well to optimize distribution.

 But what if we had multiple senders for the same group?
-A ridiculus thought at first, but as deployments grew a need for optimizing also based on the sender (source) grew as well.
+A ridiculous thought at first, but as deployments grew a need for optimizing also based on the sender (source) grew as well.
 Enter PIM-SSM for layer-3 and IGMP v3 on layer-2.
 The biggest change is the ability to forward